liuliu/swift-mujoco/README.md

  * If not, refer a `public struct` with C struct interior, keeping the memory layout exactly the same (can better expose certain properties, more on that later);
  * If there are associated heap data, typically, with `mj_deleteXXX` methods.
 These are `public struct` with a `final class Storage` interior to track lifetime.

 Which out of the three implemented was tracked in `Sources/codegen/functionExtension.swift`.
+We later generated `Sources/MjObject+Extensions.swift` to encode above strategies into Swift protocol.
+All `MjStruct` conforms to this protocol which provides associated type of the underlying C struct, as well as the memory access method `withCTypeUnsafeMutablePointer(to:)`.

-MuJoCo's C headers are parsed and used to generate `enum`, properties on structs and functions on structs.
-These are `Mjt.swift`, `XX+Extensions.swift` and `XX+Functions.swift` files.
+MuJoCo's C headers are parsed and used to generate properties on structs and functions on structs.
+These are `XX+Extensions.swift` and `XX+Functions.swift` files.
+All accessors are generated for public C structs from MuJoCo.

 They can be reproduced with: